LakshmiChaitanya2008/code-with-chaitanya/posts/create-a-blog.md

 # Conclusion

 Try to add more features to the blog.
 Make the blog design simple and elegant.
+The reason I don't explain most is that you need to understand the code by yourself it's a best skill for developers.
 See you in my next article bye 👋.